 The time commitment is small but the value of the information to be collected will be huge.
 If you are interested in becoming a water quality monitoring volunteer, please contact our watershed coordinator, Katie Nicholas, at (608) 255-1000 or firstname.lastname@example.org.

+All of our targeted monitoring sites have been filled.
+Lake Forecasting Stewards are welcome to join the program at any time and select their sampling site location.
 As a Lake Forecasting Steward, you’ll cover equipment costs and learn how to test water clarity, identify algae blooms, and more!

 We would like to specially thank our volunteers and partners for their continued efforts.